 See the main sights at lightning speed and then head elsewhere if you really want your dollar to go as far as possible.
 Personally, cost is one of the many reasons why I prefer cities like Seville, Cordoba, and Granada because they are so cheap.

 Barcelona is cheaper than Madrid, but a tad more expensive when it comes to food and lodging in the smaller, Southern cities.
-An outstanding meal in Seville can easily cost €10 to €15, where Barcelona is more like €15 to €25.
+An outstanding meal in Seville can easily cost €20 to €25, whereas in Barcelona it's more like €25 to €40.

-It's also a lot easier to find affordable places in Southern Spain.
+It's also a lot easier to find affordable restaurants in Southern Spain.
 Barcelona has a lot more expensive places (and tourist trap joints), so it requires a bit more research if you're pinching your pennies.
-It's not a huge difference, but you'll feel that your dollar will go farther in other cities.

 If you've learned to love the art and pleasure of slow travel, you could easily spend five to seven days in Barcelona and feel that it was time well spent.
-Pick two attractions a day, and then save the rest of your time for shopping the boutiques, enjoying multiple coffee stops, leisurely meals, and time to relax in the beautiful parks and outdoor spaces.
+Pick two attractions a day and save the rest of your time for shopping the boutiques, enjoying multiple coffee stops, leisurely meals, and time to relax in the beautiful parks and outdoor spaces.

 Most tourists only see Barceloneta Beach as a quick walk by.
 Seven days in Barcelona will mean you have the time to bring a book and sit in the sand.
-Walk up to Montjuic Castle, an attraction most visitors don't have time for and spend hours walking around the surrounding parks and green space.
+Walk up to Montjuic Castle, an attraction most visitors don't have time for, and spend hours walking around the surrounding parks and green space.

-You'll have plenty of time to explore all the main neighborhoods and return to your favorite.
 A week in Barcelona also means you have time for multiple day trips including my two favorite, Girona and Montserrat.

 Spend the day visiting Game of Thrones filming sites in charming and picturesque Girona.
 Take a change of pace and join a tapas and wine tour that includes a visit to the monastery on Montserrat.